mstorsjo/llvm-mingw/README.md

   until Windows Vista.
 This has no effect on code not using thread local variables.
-- The runtime libraries libunwind, libcxxabi and libcxx also assume that the target is Vista or newer.
+- The runtime libraries libunwind, libcxxabi and libcxx also assume that the target is Windows 7 or newer.
 - Address Sanitizer doesn't produce working backtraces for i686.
 Address Sanitizer requires using a PDB file for symbolizing the error location and backtraces.